Deepesh456/Blinkit_Analysis/README.md

 ## 7. Repository Contents

-- `Blinkit_Analysis.pbix` : fully interactive Power BI report file
+- `BLINKIT.pbix` : fully interactive Power BI report file
 - `Blinkit_Analysis.png` : high-resolution exported PNG of the final dashboard
 - `Blinkit_Analysis.xlsx` : cleaned and prepared dataset used for the report
 - `README.md` : this documentation file describing the project